John Jay McKelvey Sr.: Legal clients

 The landscape continued to change for the park residence district with the onslaught of WWI through the Great Depression, which amplified the pressure from urban developers, commissioners, and unabated assessors.
 Along the pathway to resolving the grotesque vs. picturesque community character crisis, other creative landowners adopted McKelvey's strategy or a similar stance.

 Legal cases

 As the circa 1902 Nelson Bill took John Jay McKelvey's brand of advocacy to a U.S. Senate committee hearing, the land under water rights issue took John's pleadings to the U.S. Supreme Court, 1934.
 John's voluminous case load encompassed commercial contracts, real property and corporation law.
 However, John J.'s more noted (important) legal cases and/or counsel appearances were found with litigation that reached the New York Supreme Court.
-See Further Reading section below.

 Legal text

 Though not technically a treatise like Wigmore's, McKelvey's key legal writings, especially his two most popular texts have been revised and re-released at several intervals: